 How does Art Therapy work?

 As part of the training of Art Therapists at Kindred Art Space, they do have a basis in interpreting art on varying levels.
-Yet this understanding helps them to ask key questions of you, empowering you to find meaning rather than just relying on their giving you advice.
-The meaning, personal associations and feelings of the artwork is always held by you.
+Yet this understanding helps them to ask key questions of you, empowering you to find meaning.
+The meaning, personal associations and feelings of the artwork are always held by you.
 Kindred Art Space Art Therapists hold the energetic space for you in a safe and nurturing environment helping you unlock your power to find your answers.
-Just as each art piece is one of a kind, the attached meanings to them are highly individual, very powerful and hold the potential to create deep and long lasting change for the better.
+Just as each art piece is one of a kind, the attached meanings to them are highly individual, very powerful, and hold the potential to create deep and long lasting positive change.